What is a response?

 Database on river restoration projects

 As part of the LIFE+ RESTORE project a WIKI on river restoration projects has been created and populated.
-It is an interactive source of information on river restoration schemes from around Europe.
+The RESTORE WIKI is an interactive source of information on river restoration schemes from around Europe.
 The database can be explored by different categories: country; monitoring or implementation costs, natural flood risk management and many more.
 It is also possible to add new restoration case studies.
-Anno September 2017 the database holds information of > 1,000 case studies.
+As of September 2017 the database holds information on more than 1,000 restoration case studies.

 Catalogue of hydromorphological restoration measures for rivers, streams and floodplains